seonglae/intuiter/README.md

 # How to Contribute

-- ahk user can contribute to core
+- AHK user can contribute to /resources/ahk Core
-- js user can contribute electron, vue
+- TS user can contribute to /src/renderer UI

-# To do List

-- ahk extension
-- custom keybinding feature